UniADC: A Unified Framework for Anomaly Detection and Classification: Introduction

 \begin{itemize} \item We introduce the task of unified anomaly detection and classification, which has broad application prospects yet remains underexplored.
-To this end, we propose UniADC, which enables accurate anomaly detection and classification under both zero-shot and few-shot settings. \item We propose a controllable inpainting network that can generate category-specific anomaly samples conditioned on either anomaly prior or few-shot anomaly images, without additional training.
-This enables broad applicability across various anomaly detection and classification tasks, serving as an effective alternative to existing anomaly synthesis methods. \item Extensive experiments on the MVTec-FS \cite{lyu2025mvrec}, MTD \cite{huang2020surface}, and WFDD \cite{chen2024unified} demonstrate the effectiveness of UniADC and highlight its potential for real-world anomaly detection and classification applications. \end{itemize}
+To this end, we propose UniADC, which enables accurate anomaly detection and classification under both zero-shot and few-shot settings. \item We propose a training-free controllable inpainting network that can generate category-specific anomaly samples conditioned on either anomaly prior or few-shot anomaly images.
+This enables broad applicability across various anomaly detection and classification tasks, serving as an effective alternative to existing anomaly synthesis methods. \item We propose an implicit-normal discriminator that mitigates performance degradation arising from the long-tail effect of anomaly data by implicitly modeling normal concepts, enabling it to effectively align fine-grained image features with anomaly-category embeddings for unified anomaly detection and classification. \item Extensive experiments on the MVTec-FS \cite{lyu2025mvrec}, MTD \cite{huang2020surface}, WFDD \cite{chen2024unified}, and Real-IAD \cite{wang2024real} datasets demonstrate the effectiveness of UniADC and highlight its potential for real-world anomaly detection and classification applications. \end{itemize}